Furuno data files

 Instrument specific features are as follows:

-• Support for this format was last available in Echoview 4.9.
-Data products, files and variables derived from .fsv data using previous versions of Echoview are not compatible with the current file format support and may manifest as unavailable variables.
+- Data products, files and variables derived from .fsv data in EV files saved using Echoview 4.9 or older may not be not compatible with the current file format support and may manifest as unavailable variables.
 Pre-existing EV files may need to be reviewed and updated.
 Layered TVG, Furuno *ecb files and per beam angle changes are not currently supported.

 See also